 Substance over form: Just because the word “guarantee” is used in the contract somewhere, does not make it a guarantee.

-Guarantee have a number of formal requirements to be a guarantee to put it beyond doubt that it is a guarantee.
+Guarantees have several formal requirements to be a guarantee to put it beyond doubt that it is a guarantee.

 Form of guarantees: It must be evidenced in writing.
-The writing is may be formal contract or agreement, note, memorandum or promissory note
+The writing is maybe a formal contract or agreement, note, memorandum or promissory note

 Signed: The guarantor should sign it, or have their authorised agent sign it.
 The name may be written or printed, so long as it is intended to operate as a signature

-Secondary Liability: Establish that the guarantor has secondary liability to perform the guaranteed obligation.
-The principal debtor has the primary liability to perform the contract.
+Secondary Liability: Establish that the guarantor has a secondary liability to perform the guaranteed obligation.
+The principal debtor has the primary liability to “perform the contract”.